fizt656/FutureZone/README.md

 ![FutureZone Banner](banner.png)

-# FutureZone: Prototype TPZ Advisor Discord Bot
+# FutureZone: Prototype Advisor Discord Bot

 **IMPORTANT: This is a functional prototype to demonstrate utility.
 It is not a finished product...
 YET.**

-This project prototypes a Discord bot that supports TPZ (The Possible Zone) Advisors, helping students navigate their entrepreneurial journey.
-The bot provides engaging, friction-free reflection opportunities and prompts to students, while also generating insight packages for TPZ educators and other stakeholders.
+This project prototypes a Discord bot that supports teachers, mentors, career advisors, and life coaches.
+The bot provides engaging, friction-free reflection opportunities and prompts to students, while also generating insight packages for mentors and other stakeholders.

+## About the Demo Version

+In this demo, the bot is configured as an advisor for the fictional Hogwarts School of Witchcraft and Wizardry.
+The default character, Elijah "Eli" McCoy, guides students through their magical education journey.
+As Albus Dumbledore once said, "It is our choices that show what we truly are, far more than our abilities."
+This advisor bot aims to help students make those important choices.

+**Note to Users:** While the demo uses a fictional setting, you can easily customize the bot for your specific educational context.
+The `characters.py` file contains the system prompt and character settings, which you can modify to suit your needs.
+Feel free to replace Hogwarts with your own institution and adjust the educational journey to match your curriculum!

 ## Prototype Status